knative/docs/docs/developer/eventing/sources/apiserversource/getting-started.md

         rules:
           <rules>
         ```
-        Where
+        Where:

         - `<role>` is the name of the Role that you want to create.
         - `<rules>` are the set of permissions you want to grant to the APIServerSource object.
-This set of permissions must match the resources you want to received events from.
+        This set of permissions must match the resources you want to receive events from.
         For example, to receive events related to the `events` resource, use the following set of permissions:
         ```yaml
         - apiGroups: